-Sure, most of the small shops and restaurants are closed, as well as a majority of museums.
-But you might be surprised to discover that there’s actually a lot of things still open on Christmas and New Year’s Day in Paris.
-Note that aside from restaurants or nightclubs holding special “Réveillon” celebrations, most shops, museums, and markets will close a bit early on the 24th and 31st December.
+Sure, most of the small shops and restaurants are closed, as well as a majority of museums (and it doesn’t help that both Christmas Day and New Year’s Day fall on Sundays this year).
+But you might be surprised to discover that there are actually a lot of things still open on Christmas and New Year’s Day in Paris.
+Note that aside from restaurants holding special “Réveillon” celebrations, most shops, museums, and markets will close a bit early on the 24th and 31st of December.

 Eating & Drinking

 The French tend to celebrate the holidays with big family dinners on December 24th and 31st, so many restaurants will have special prix fixe “Réveillon” menus that night instead of their usual à la carte options.
 That also means the 25th and January 1st may be more casual affairs except in the fanciest restaurants, so do check before booking what menu will be available.

 The larger brasseries and luxury hotel restaurants are usually sure bets for holiday meals.
 For the smaller bistros and cafés, you simply need to call and find out, since some are open and some aren’t, and just because they were open last year for Christmas doesn’t mean this year will be the same (which makes so any outdated lists you find everywhere online to be…well, outdated).
 If calling from abroad seems like a daunting task, you can check in advance on booking sites like The Fork/La Fourchette to see what your options are (but this obviously doesn’t list ALL restaurants in Paris, especially the smaller ones).